wikiepeidia/ROBLOX-HttpError-ConnectFail/README.md

 Users: Those experiencing this while macroing, having ROBLOX issues, or facing delayed internet connections (taking 15 seconds to get a 3ms ping, then continuously getting the same ping every second).

-Please note that there are times when it may not work; in that case, please set your DNS to automatic and check for other options
+Please note that there are times when it may not work, especially if the Retry button contains dots around or dark mode,etc.